Lewes pound: Value

-The value of the Lewes Pound is fixed at £1 stg, and in January 2023 could be used in any of approximately 100 shops and businesses in Lewes, many more than envisaged when the currency was first introduced.
-Occasionally local businesses give a discount for payment in Lewes Pounds, though this happens less in these difficult financial times.
+The value of the Lewes Pound was fixed at £1 stg, and in January 2023 could be used in any of approximately 100 shops and businesses in Lewes, many more than envisaged when the currency was first introduced.
+Occasionally local businesses give a discount for payment in Lewes Pounds.
 Some of the earliest notes were sold on eBay for substantially higher values, which led the Lewes Pound CIC to start selling collectors packs of LPs to help fund its operations.
 Comment from the Lewes Pound CIC - "Despite claims to the contrary in The Times, it is clear that a so-called tourist attraction does bring more visitors into Lewes, who do then spend money in local restaurants and shops."

 Appearance

-The front features a picture of the South Downs with an image of Lewes resident Thomas Paine and a quotation of his: "We have it in our power to build the world anew".
+The front featured a picture of the South Downs with an image of Lewes resident Thomas Paine and a quotation of his: "We have it in our power to build the world anew".
 On the back is a picture of Lewes Castle.
-The notes are printed on traditional banknote paper and have a number of security features including unique numbering, watermarks and heat marks.
+The notes were printed on traditional banknote paper and had a number of security features including unique numbering, watermarks and heat marks.

 Criticism

-The Lewes pound and the Transition Towns movement have received criticism for a failure to address the needs of the wider Lewes population, especially lower socio-economic groups.
-Such local currency initiatives have been more widely criticised in light of limited success in stimulating new spending in local economies and as an unrealistic strategy to reduce carbon emissions.
+The Lewes pound and the Transition Towns movement received criticism for a perceived failure to address the needs of the wider Lewes population, especially lower socio-economic groups.
+Such local currency initiatives were more widely criticised in light of limited success in stimulating new spending in local economies and as an unrealistic strategy to reduce carbon emissions.

+Discontinuation

+The Lewes Pound, the last surviving local currency was discontinued on 31 August 2025.
+The primary factors leading to its end were the growing popularity of digital and card payments and logistical issues.
+The team behind the initiative also noted a general decline in the use of cash and felt they had "ran out of steam."
+Remaining funds of approximately £10,000 were donated to local organizations with a similar philosophy.